-A search of bird records held by the National Biodiversity Data Centre within the 10km grid square within which the proposed route occurs was undertaken.
+A search of bird records held by the NBDC within the 10km grid square within which the proposed Greenway route occurs was undertaken.
 Bird species recorded are presented in Table 3.1 below.
-These species are likely associated with the coastal areas, woodland and agricultural land.
-All bird species in Ireland are protected under the Wildlife (Amendment) Act 2000, with additional conservation designation afforded for species listed on Annex I of the EU Birds Directive (2009), with further species listed on Annex II and Annex III of this Directive.
+These species are typically associated with the coastal areas, woodland and agricultural land.
+All bird species in Ireland are protected under the Wildlife (Amendment) Act 2000, with additional conservation designation afforded for species listed on Annex I of the EC Birds Directive (2009), with further species listed on Annex II and Annex III of this Directive.
 In Ireland, Birdwatch Ireland and the Royal Society for the Protection of Birds (RSPB NI) publish the Birds of Conservation Concern in Ireland (BoCCI) list (Colhoun & Cummins, 2013) of priority bird species for conservation action on the island of Ireland.
-This includes birds which breed and/or winter in Ireland categorised as Red, Amber and Green, based on the conservation status of the bird and hence conservation priority.
+This categorises birds which breed and/or winter in Ireland as Red, Amber and Green, based on the conservation status of the bird species and hence conservation priority.